sailor95/progress-app/README.md

 ### Good to have

-- Yealy panel (top level panel) or yearly review page
+- Yearly panel (top level panel) or yearly review page

 ## Phase 1.0